 Arrested for a crime?
 Call us. . . .

 If you’ve been charged with intentional transmission of HIV in Nevada, call our Las Vegas criminal defense lawyers.
 We can meet with you about whether we can get your charges reduced or even thrown out.
-And know that we can also take your case all the way to trial and fight zealously for a “not guilty” verdict.
-If you got charged in California, please visit our page on Health & Safety Code 120291 HS and Health & Safety Code 120290 HS.
+We can also take your case all the way to trial and fight zealously for a “not guilty” verdict.

 Go back to our Nevada sex crimes page.